shyrodgau/imbraw2dng/README.md

 Conversion to DNG currently sets the Timestamp Tags if the filename seems to be a reasonable I'm Back filename, and the OriginalRawFilename to the name of the RAW inputfile.
 That way you can name the DNG file whatever you like without losing much of the original information.

-If you ever need to revert the original RAW from the DNG (e.g. to do the conversion again with a never version), this is possbile using [imbdng2raw.html](https://shyrodgau.github.io/imbraw2dng/imbdng2raw.html)
+If you ever need to revert the original RAW from the DNG (e.g. to do the conversion again with a never version), <a href="#revert-to-raw"> see here </a>.

 ## Processing the DNG